IonicaBizau/match-all/README.md

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

-## :moneybag: Donations

-Another way to support the development of my open-source modules is to [set up a recurring donation, via Patreon][patreon]. :rocket:

-[PayPal donations][paypal-donations] are appreciated too!
-Each dollar helps.

-Thanks! :heart:

 ## :dizzy: Where is this library used?
 If you are using this library in one of your projects, add it in this list. :sparkles: